isomerpages/mlaw-lab/index.md

 title: 'Legal Aid Bureau'
 permalink: /
 notification: >
+  Temporary Office Closure <br>
+As part of COVID-19 Safe Management Measures, the Ministry of Law Services Centre will be closed for deep cleaning from 12 Oct 2021 to 13 Oct 2021. <br>
+We will resume services on 14 Oct 2021. <br>
+If you need a helper to assist you to access our e-services, please return when the MinLaw Services Centre is re-opened on 14 Oct 2021. <br>
+For submission of documents, please proceed to the mailroom on Level 6. <br>
+For all other enquiries, please contact us at 1800 2255 529 or via our online enquiry form at https://go.gov.sg/contactminlaw <br>
+We apologise for any inconvenience caused. <br>

 In view of the COV-19 situation, please use our e-services to minimize unnecessary visits to the Ministry of Law Services Centre.
 If you are an existing applicant, you can send us an <a href="https://eservices.mlaw.gov.sg/enquiry/">online enquiry</a>, make payments and upload your documents online at our <a href="https://eservices.mlaw.gov.sg/labesvc/">Portal</a>.<br>
-  If you don’t have an application with LAB and are thinking of applying for legal aid, please consider whether your case is urgent (for example if you are a defendant in a court case, i.e. someone is suing you).
-If it can wait, you may wish to visit the Ministry of Law Services Centre at a later time. <br>
-  In line with the safe-distancing measures, we will limit the number of people entering the Ministry of Law Services Centre.
-Please come down alone.
-Exceptions will only be made for the elderly, those with special needs, and / or those who require assistance with mobility.
 sections:
   - hero:
       title: 'LEGAL AID BUREAU'